This post was updated on January 19, 2022

 - Remove all furniture from the area

 - Wear protective clothing, gloves, and eyewear before going near the product.
 Mix or use the deck stain stripper according to the directions on the label.
-Test a small section of your deck before applying to the whole area, as deck stain strippers vary in effectiveness.
+Test a small section of your deck before applying it to the whole area, as deck stain strippers vary in effectiveness.
 You may need a stronger formula if it doesn’t work on the tested area.
+See here if you need to remove a Difficult to Remove Deck or Wood Stain.

 - Using either a brush or pressure washer, remove the old stain from the deck.
-Take precaution to wash with the grain wood whenever possible.
+Take precautions to wash with the grain wood whenever possible.

 - Repeat this process until all of the old deck stain has been removed from the deck.
 Spot strip any sections where the stain didn’t come off the first time.